 As a measure of the General Fund's liquidity, it may be useful to compare both unassigned fund balance and total fund balance to total General Fund expenditures.
-Unassigned fund balance represents approximately 15% of total General Fund expenditures, while total fund balance represents approximately 38% of that same amount.
+Unassigned fund balance represents approximately 25% of total General Fund expenditures, while total fund balance represents approximately 51% of that same amount.

-The fund balance of \$767,616 includes \$430,638 of committed fund balance.
+The fund balance of \$1,253,373 includes \$563,491 of committed fund balance.
 The debt policy adopted on December 12, 2013, revised June 19, 2015, requires the Authority to maintain an operating reserve sufficient to fund at a minimum 20% of the General Fund operating expenses.
 This operating reserve may be used at the discretion of the Executive Director, to cover unanticipated increases in the Authority's expenditures.
 If used, the Executive Director will present a plan to the Authority for restoring the reserve during the next fiscal year budget process.

-The Authority adopted an annual operating budget for General Fund operating activities for use of determining the fiscal year 2019 annual contributions from the member jurisdictions required to fund these activities.
-Total contributions by the nine member jurisdictions equaled \$2,203,249 for fiscal year 2019.
+For fiscal year 2020, the Authority exercised the option to transfer the administrative and operating expenses budgeted of \$2,963,793 directly from the Regional Revenue fund as a result of Senate Bill 1468 (2019).
 Effective July 1, 2019, Senate Bill 1468 (2019) adds administrative and operating expenses to those expenses that can be paid by the Northern Transportation Authority Fund.
 The previous law provided that administrative expenses be allocated to the member localities of Planning District 8.

 Debt Service Fund.
 The debt service fund reports financial resources restricted to the payment of principal and interest for the outstanding related series of transportation bonds.
 The debt service fund is not one of the Authority's major governmental funds.
-The debt service fund had a fund balance of \$497,757 as of June 30, 2019 on deposit for fiscal year 2020 debt obligations.
+The debt service fund had a fund balance of \$465,265 as of June 30, 2020 on deposit for fiscal year 2021 debt obligations.
 The Authority contributes monthly to the debt service fund for upcoming debt service payments.